PGPerfFarm/pgperffarm_server/report.md

 #### Week 1

-During the first week, some minor changes are made to the front-end interface, to get acquainted with the source code without risking bugs:
+Some minor changes are made to the front-end interface, to get acquainted with the source code without risking bugs:

 * "Sign in" changed to "Log in" in the homepage;
 * Changed the homepage text.

 Locally running the website developing a React application through `yarn install` and `yarn run dev` is the best option to test changes, yet those only work with Node between 4 and 9 due to Webpack issues, concerning upath@1.0.4: there is no available official fix aside from ignoring dependencies.

-The website is being tested using node8.16.0, and yarn 1.16.0.
+The website is being tested using Node8.16.0, and Yarn1.16.0.

+Setting up Vue.js applying minor changes which shouldn't compromise functioning:

+* Adding Vue and Bootstrap to the local API, in `base.html`;
+* Adding TemplateView to `urls.py`.

+#### Week 2

+Creating a PWA using Vue:

+cd pgperffarm-front-end

+npm install

+npm run dev